bypad/Classification/README.md

 *  Something that has at least some invariance to other external factors (lighting, etc).

 # Classification_BoW

+DATA: Reuters newswire dataset.
+This is a collection of news articles and the topics of those articles.
+The overall idea is to classify the articles into the topics, based on the article contents.

 Bag of Words is a feature transform that allows us to go from a variable length sample to a fixed length representation.
 To do this, we transform our data into a histogram, that measure how many instances of each word we have.
 There are a few steps involved in this: